RediSearch/RediSearch/docs/Chinese.md

 and determining the most likely (based on the surrounding terms and characters) match.

-Redis Search makes use of the [Friso](https://github.com/lionsoul2014/friso) chinese tokenization library for this purpose.
+RediSearch makes use of the [Friso](https://github.com/lionsoul2014/friso) chinese tokenization library for this purpose.
 This is largely transparent to the user and often no additional configuration is required.

-## Example: Using Chinese in Redis Search
+## Example: Using Chinese in RediSearch

 In pseudo-code: